KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 -   **Key Features & Concepts:**
     -   **Storage Classes:** A range of tiers to optimize cost based on access patterns (e.g., `S3 Standard` for frequent access, `S3 Glacier` for long-term archive).
     -   **Versioning:** Automatically keeps multiple variants of an object.
 Protects against accidental overwrites and deletes.
-When you "delete" a versioned object, it just adds a delete marker.
+When you "delete" a versioned object, it just adds a **delete marker**, making the object invisible.
+The object can be fully restored by **deleting this marker**.
     -   **Replication (CRR & SRR):** Automatically copies objects to another bucket in the same (SRR) or a different (CRR) region for disaster recovery or reduced latency.
     -   **Static Website Hosting:** S3 can be configured to serve a static website directly from a bucket.
+    -   **Lifecycle Policies:** A powerful automation tool to manage object cost and retention.
+Rules can be configured to:
+        -   Transition **current versions** of objects to cheaper storage classes over time (e.g., move to S3-IA after 30 days).
+        -   Transition or permanently delete **noncurrent (old) versions** of objects to save costs (e.g., move noncurrent versions to Glacier after 60 days and delete them after a year).
+        -   Clean up incomplete multipart uploads.
+    -   **Event Notifications:** A feature that allows S3 to send a notification message to a destination (like **SQS**, **SNS**, or **Lambda**) when a specific event occurs in a bucket (e.g., an object is created `s3:ObjectCreated:*` or deleted).
+This is a cornerstone of event-driven architectures.

 ### 📁 3.
 EFS (Elastic File System)